daviddarnes/ticket/README.md

 Options
 -------

-Ticket has a custom field option within the article template, its simply called 'image'.
+Ticket has a custom field option within the article.php and page.php templates, its simply called 'image'.
 To utilise it go to Extend > Custom Fields in your Anchor admin area.
 Click 'Create new field' on the right, and fill the options shown below:

-- Type: post
+- Type: post or page
 - Field: image
 - Unique key: image
 - Label: Image